Mega Man (1994 TV series): Broadcast

 Mega Man entered first-run syndication in the United States on September 17, 1994, and aired new episodes through January 1996.
 It was rerun on Fox Family Channel (now Freeform) between 1999 and 2001.

-The series was initially went unreleased in Japan.
+The series initially went unreleased in Japan.
 In 2024, Capcom announced that the series would be released on Amazon Prime Video and on pay-per-view rental.

 Home video release

 Episodes were released on VHS by Sony Wonder beginning in January 1995.

 The entire series was released on 2 DVD sets by ADV Films in 2003.
 Both sets are now out-of-print.
 In 2009, ADV Films re-released the 1st half of the series, but was shut down in 2009.
 Discotek Media released the entire series on September 30, 2014.
-Discotek will release it on Blu-ray.
+Discotek released it on Blu-ray on October 28, 2025.

 Reception

 At one time, Mega Man was placed as the number one weekly syndicated children's show in the Nielsen ratings.